gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 20 gmx_mpi mdrun -ntomp 4 -gputasks 00

-Starts :ref:`mdrun_mpi` with 20 ranks, and assigns the CPU cores evenly across ranks each to one OpenMP thread.
+Starts :ref:`gmx mdrun` with 20 ranks, and assigns the CPU cores evenly across ranks each to one OpenMP thread.
 This setup is likely to be suitable when there are ten nodes, each with one GPU, and each node has two sockets each of four cores.